PaddlePaddle/FastDeploy/docs/api_docs/python/vision_results.md

-# Description of vision model prediction results
+# Description of Vision Results

 ## ClassifyResult
 The code of ClassifyResult is defined in `fastdeploy/vision/common/result.h` and is used to indicate the classification label result and confidence the image.